sougatabhattacharjee/Meeting-booking-system/README.md

 ## Build
 Go to the project directory and open console or terminal.
 * In console, type ``mvn package``
-* If you need cleaning the dependency jars and copying to the project artifact, type
+* If you need cleaning the dependency jars and copying to the project artifact, type <br />
 ``mvn clean dependency:copy-dependencies package``

 ## Run
-After building the project successfully, please type ``java -cp target/MeetingBooking-1.0-SNAPSHOT.jar com.mls.booking.Main``
+After building the project successfully, type <br />
+``java -cp target/MeetingBooking-1.0-SNAPSHOT.jar com.mls.booking.Main``

 ## TODO